Banner Image

 The low side window at St Nicholas, Dersingham, Norfolk.

 Furthermore, there are examples of churches having bell-cotes which appear contemporaneous with their low side windows as at St Mary Magdalene, Wardington, Oxfordshire (pictured right).
-If a bell-cote had been installed at a similar date as a low side window, and the purpose of the latter was for ringing a Sanctus bell, would its installation not be entirely superfluous?
+If a bell-cote had been installed at a similar date as (or earlier than) a low side window, and the purpose of the latter was for ringing a Sanctus bell, would its installation not be entirely superfluous?

 Back to Contents